kavitachana/Node-training-Apr-2017/Labs/Ch09-Validation-Security-RelationalData/Exercise11-InputValidation/README.md

 # Chapter 9 Exercise 11: Input Validation
-## Objectives:
+## New concepts:
-* You will create a basic server using Express.
-* A router will be used to set a response for /
+* Validating input
+* Displaying errors to the user by re-rendering forms
+* Pre-filling form data
+* Highlighting invalid fields + conditional classes in Pug

 ## Steps
 1. You need to navigate to the directory Labs/Ch09-Validation-Security-RelationalData/Exercise11-InputValidation/__End__/code
 1. Install: `checkit`